teodorazhelyazkova/udemy-100-algorithms-challenge/README.md

-# udemy-100-algorithms-challenge
+# 100 algorithms challenge

-My solutions for the 100 Algorithms challenge
+These are my solutions for The 100 Algorithms Challenge Udemy course by Dylan Israel.

+You can find 100 algorithms with README instructions for each.